 For one, it creates minimum human impact on the flora and fauna of the Chattahoochee National Forest (one of the main principles of the Leave No Trace ethos).
 For another, it made the cabins much easier to transport.

-The cabins have been refurbished in the last few years, with new decks overlooking Unicoi Lake and updated appliances and fixtures.
+The cabins have been refurbished in the last few years, with new decks overlooking Unicoi Lake (which is a great place for fishing and kayaking) and updated appliances and fixtures.

 But the ’70s-era furnishings, fabrics, colors, and textures remain intact, making these the coolest of the many Georgia State Park cabins we’ve stayed in.